Time to go French? Why eating at your desk is bad for you?

 The benefits of stepping away from your desk

 Does Bruegel have a point?
-Can having lunch away from the workplace affect wellbeing that much?
+Can having lunch away from your desk affect wellbeing that much?

 A 2019 Tork survey found that lunch breaks help employees to get refreshed and stay engaged for longer.
 The study also found that employees who got daily lunch breaks had more positive views of their own performance.
 They were also more likely to feel valued and have more desire to play an active role in the business.